-As of the summer of 2017, at least 25 Phytophthora species have been recently recovered in restoration sites near natural ecosystems or in parks of the greater San Francisco Bay Area in California.
-Eight species are well known, eight are closely related and belong to Clade 6, and nine represent new putative hybrid species (see Supplementary Table 1 for a partial list).
+As of the summer of 2017, at least 25 soilborne Phytophthora species have been recovered in restoration sites near natural ecosystems or in parks in the greater San Francisco Bay Area in California.
+Eight species are well known, eight are closely related and belong to Clade 6, and nine represent new putative hybrid species (see supporting table S1 online for a partial list).
 All identifications were done both on cultures in vitro, and were based in part on morphology and in part on the homology of DNA sequences between published sequences and sequences of newly obtained isolates at the species-specific loci ITS and/or COX (Martin et al. 2012).
-Novel Phytophthora species identification, their hosts or substrates, and California counties in which these species were found are still being completed and, as a result. the information provided in Supplementary Table 1 should be taken as provisional and subject to change.
+Identification of novel Phytophthora species, their hosts or substrates, and the California counties in which these species were found is still being completed and, as a result, the information provided in table S1 should be taken as provisional and subject to change.
 Contributors of unpublished data are acknowledged in the acknowledgements section at the end of this review.

-Please note that as this review is being written, more Phytophthora species are being discovered in California wildlands and parks, and other species are not included because not shared by their identifiers: for obvious reasons, these latest findings cannot be included in this review.
-Also note that the distribution information in this review is simply limited to the few areas that have already been surveyed.
+Please note that as this review is being written, more Phytophthora species are being discovered in California wildlands and parks; however, these species are not included here because they have not been shared yet by their identifiers.
+Also, note that the distribution information in this review is simply limited to the few areas that have already been surveyed.
 Hence, the actual distribution of the Phytophthora species included in this paper may be much larger than that reported here, and may increase as more surveys are completed.
-Additionally, the taxonomy of these species is in flux and thus their species designation may change in the future.
+Additionally, the taxonomy of these species is in flux, and thus their species designation may change in the future.